 Fill out a free personal assessment to learn which cancer screenings are recommended for you.

 Understanding screening recommendations is just one of the many obstacles and challenges faced by transgender people when it comes to taking care of their health.
 The 2015 U.S. Transgender Survey found that 23% of respondents did not see a doctor when they needed to, for fear of being mistreated.
-Additionally, insurance barriers and societal risk factors (mental health, substance abuse, etc.) are prevalent.
+Additionally, this population faces insurance barriers and societal risk factors (mental health, substance abuse, intimate partner violence, lack of financial security, etc.) are prevalent.

 Never miss another Cancer Talk blog!